Royal Aero Club: History

 Until 1911 the British Military did not have any pilot training facilities.
 As a result, most early military pilots were trained by members of the club and many became members.
 By the end of the First World War, more than 6,300 military pilots had taken RAeC Aviator's Certificates.

 After the loss of its Piccadilly clubhouse in 1961, the club was lodged at the Lansdowne Club at 9 Fitzmaurice Place until 1968.
 It then moved for a short spell to the Junior Carlton Club's modern building at 94 Pall Mall.
 In June 1973 the club merged with the United Service Club and moved into its premises at 116 Pall Mall.
-All its aviation-related activities were then transferred to the Aviation Council (United Service and Royal Aero Club) Ltd incorporated on 15 February 1973.
+All its aviation-related activities were then transferred to the Aviation Council (United Service and Royal Aero Club) Ltd incorporated on 1 February 1973.
 In June 1975, the United Service and Royal Aero Club merged with the Naval and Military Club and on 1 August 1975 the Royal Aero Club of the United Kingdom was officially launched and endowed with all its awards, library and memorabilia and took the place of the Aviation Council.
 By 1977, the club had ceased to be a members club but continued to carry out the function previously carried out by its Aviation Council, with the Secretariat based at the Leicester premises of the British Gliding Association.

-Today the Royal Aero Club continues to be the national governing and coordinating body of air sport and recreational flying.
+Today the Royal Aero Club continues to be the national governing and co-ordinating body of air sport and recreational flying.
 The governing bodies of the various forms of sporting aviation (for example British Aerobatic Association) are all members of the Royal Aero Club, which is the UK governing body for international sporting purposes.
 The Royal Aero Club also acts to support and protect the rights of recreational pilots in the context of national and international regulation.